Time and Materials Contracts

 Time and Materials Contracts Items

-When using time and materials contracts, the following items could be negotiated:
+When using time and materials contracts, the following items may be negotiated:

-- Labor Rate: Specifying a fixed rate for all labor including administrative personnel.
-If you are using T&M on large projects, be sure to offer discounted labor rates to reduce total project cost.
+- Labor rate: The labor rate specifies a fixed rate for all labor, including administrative personnel.
+When using T&M on large projects, contractors usually offer discounted labor rates to reduce the total project cost.

-- Material Mark-Up: T&M contracts usually add between a 15 and 35 percent onto material prices.
+- Material markup: T&M contracts typically include a markup of 15 to 35 percent on wholesale material costs.

-- Maximum Labor Hours: In addition to the not-to-exceed condition, time and material contracts, a maximum number of labor hours could be set.
-When the contractors exceed a specified amount, those additional hours shall not be billed to the other party.
-This avoids the “less efficiency = more money” issue of time and materials contracts.
+- Maximum labor hours: Similar to a not-to-exceed condition, T&M contracts can set a maximum number of labor hours.
+If the contractor exceeds a specified amount of labor hours, the additional hours cannot be billed to the other party.
+This helps to prevent the “lower efficiency = more money” issue that is a common problem with T&M contracts.

 - Defense Information Systems Agency (DISA)